There are things on your website that are sabotaging your web pages to rank on Google and get higher traffic.

 Alright, now before we move on with the next things to remove from your website if you want to rank on Google, have you ever thought about how much you should invest in marketing to generate constant business growth?
 Click the button below to calculate the ideal marketing budget you should allocate for higher visibility, engagement, and profit.

-How much should you invest in Digital Marketing?
+How much should you invest in a Digital Marketing Agency?

 5. Intrusive popups

 The next thing you need to stop doing is intrusive pop-ups or interstitials.

 Google even said this on their Official Google Webmaster Central Blog "Pages that show intrusive interstitials provide a poorer experience to users than other pages where content is immediately accessible."